 Welcome to our Q&A on the VA Pension, or Aid and Attendance.
 The entire video is above, and the transcript is below.
 We apologize as we had some technical difficulties with the video quality but it seems the audio is fine.
 Hope this webinar is helpful to you.

 I hope you enjoy!

-Hello my name is John Watts I’m an elder law attorney in Alabama.
+Hello, my name is John Watts I’m an elder law attorney in Alabama.
 I welcome you to our weekly webinar on elder law issues.
 Now this week we’re going to focus on the VA pension or Aid and attendance which is a remarkable benefit for veterans.
-It can pay up to $25,000 a year tax free to help pay for long term care.
+It can pay up to $25,000 a year tax-free to help pay for long term care.

-One reason I want to just stick with that subject for this week’s webinar and I realize we’re couple weeks behind on the webinars we’re going to get back on schedule here.
+One reason I want to just stick with that subject for this week’s webinar and I realize we’re a couple weeks behind on the webinars we’re going to get back on schedule here.
 Yesterday I had a wonderful opportunity to go to an NHC place in Anniston.
 This is a very nice assisted living facility out in Anniston.

 The administrator seems very nice out there and marketing director.
 What they did is they put together a community outreach program where I was there.
 I spoke about the VA pension.
 We had some folks there from Wells Fargo talking about financial planning as well as long term care insurance.
 Then we had a realtor very good presentation about if maybe you’re going to sell your house and move into an assisted living facility, what do you do or how do you do that.

 I answered some questions out there and then we’ve also received some questions from you very recently here.
 I’ve got those typed up here.
 We’ve got about 5 questions.

 The first one is, “on the VA pension can I get my check direct deposited?”

 Then secondly, “where does VA pension money go to?
 Does it go to me or to the facility?”

 Third, “I heard I have to be in an assisted living facility to get the VA pension, is that right?”